bzotto/MCS6502/README.md

 ## Why should I use your particular 6502 emulator?

-If we are friends in real life, I guess I'd feel bad if you used someone else's.
-But there's nothing magical about this emulator, and there are loads of them floating around for various platforms with various levels of complexity.
-I wrote this "clean room" from documentation and a test suite as a personal study project for something larger, and it seemed handy enough that perhaps it will fit someeone else's needs.
-It's definitely easy to use if you can use C in your project.
+If we are friends in real life, I guess I'd feel bad if you used someone else's!
+Aside from that, it's probably hassle-free if you can use C in your project, and on a modern machine it can easily outpace the hardware clock speeds of traditional 6502-based systems.
+But there's nothing magical about this emulator, and there are loads of others floating around for various platforms with various levels of complexity.
+I wrote this "clean room" from documentation (with the help of a test suite) as a personal study project for something larger, and it seemed handy enough that perhaps it may fit someeone else's needs.
+It's definitely easy to use if you can drop C into your project.

 ## Getting started